backstreetbrogrammer/11_JavaSpark/README.md

 | zettabyte (ZB) | 10^21       | 2^70       |
 | yottabyte (YB) | 10^24       | 2^80       |

+Some interesting statistics:

+- More than **1 exabytes** worth of data are generated each day
+- There are currently over **64.2 zettabytes** of data in the entire digital universe in 2020 and expected to reach **175 zettabytes** in 2025
+- The average person generates **1.7 MB** of data per second
+- 90% of the world’s data has been created in the last two years

 The **5V's** of Big Data:

 ###### Volume